 Carnegie Mellon's MHCI degree is one of the oldest and best known master's programs in HCI worldwide.
 We are dedicated to creating professionals that go on to lead successful product development teams.

 Carnegie Mellon undergraduates have two unique opportunities to study HCI.
-This first is as an HCI major.
-The second is the undergraduate minor, which in 2013 was the most popular minor across campus.
+This first is completing a second major in human-computer interaction.
+The second is the undergraduate HCI minor, which was the most popular minor across campus in 2013.